 Yes, fees apply.
 For full list of Consular Fees, please click this link - Consular fees (embassy.gov.au)

-We accept payment in Philippine pesos (PhP) via debit or credit card (Visa/Mastercard only) or by bank manager's cheque made payable to 'Australian Embassy Official'.
+We accept payment in Philippine pesos or Australian Dollars via debit or credit card (Visa/Mastercard only) or by bank manager's cheque made payable to 'Australian Embassy Official'.
 We do not accept personal cheques.
-Fees are updated monthly.
+Fees change/are updated monthly therefore please note the date of your appointment and ensure the correct amount before you have a manager's cheque issued, if that is your payment option.
 Strictly no cash payments

 Notarial Disclaimer - Please ensure that documents relating to the notarial services you require from the Australian Embassy, are presented in the correct form and that you provide the correct instructions for the notarial service you require.
 If you are unsure of the legislative requirements relating to the notarial service you require, you should seek independent legal advice.
 Please note that neither the Australian Government nor the Australian Embassy in the Philippines guarantees the legal effectiveness of the notarised document or the accuracy of its content.
 Fees paid for notarial services are non-refundable.